npm/registry/docs/user/profile.md

 ### Date

-All `Date` objects will be represented as ISO-8601 UTC datetime strings.
+All `Date` objects will be represented as ISO-8601 UTC datetime strings (standard global exchange of date and time-related data.)

 * * *